LibrePDF/OpenPDF/README.md

 ## Features

-Some of the features of OpenPDF include:
+The features of OpenPDF include:

 * [Openpdf](openpdf-core) Creating PDFs: You can use OpenPDF to create new PDF documents from scratch.
 * Manipulating Existing PDFs: OpenPDF allows you to modify existing PDF documents by adding or removing pages, modifying